mchenggit/kabanero-event/architecture/README.md

 - How to ensure Eclipse che/Codeready Workspaces only pick up standardized stacks
 - Do we want to prevent developers from creating their own stack?

-The architect configures Github in the same way as ui application.
+The architect configures Github in the same way as for `ui` application.
+The main difference is the creation of `develop` integration branch.

-The architect configures Tekton pipeline in the same way as ui application.
+The architect configures Tekton pipeline.
 The difference is the that many of the existing stacks in Codeready Workspaces can be built using existing source-2-image builders.
 The s2i step may be incorporated as part of the pipeline.
 See example here: https://github.com/openshift/pipelines-tutorial

 #### Usage Scenario for Developer